sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - This alert is triggered via the `triggerObservabilityTestAlert` GraphQL endpoint, and will automatically resolve itself.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#frontend-observability-test-alert-critical).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json